Universal Functionals in Density Functional Theory: The classical interaction energy and Lieb-Oxford inequalities

 In the 3D Coulomb case, $d=3$ and $s=1$, the best estimate known so far on the optimal Lieb-Oxford constant is

-The upper constant was equal to $8.52$ in~\cite{Lieb-79}, to $1.68$ in~\cite{LieOxf-80} and later improved to the mentioned value in~\cite{ChaHan-99}.
+The upper constant was equal to $8.52$ in~\cite{Lieb-79}, to $1.68$ in~\cite{LieOxf-80} and later improved to 1.64 in~\cite{ChaHan-99}.
+The better value $1.58$ was obtained very recently in~\cite{LewLieSei-22}.
 The lower bound has been claimed in~\cite{Perdew-91,LevPer-93} and only shown recently in~\cite{CotPet-19b,LewLieSei-19}.
 It will be discussed in the next section.
 It was conjectured in~\cite{LevPer-93,OdaCap-07,RasPitCapPro-09} that the best Lieb-Oxford constant is indeed about $1.44$.
 It remains an important challenge to find the optimal constant in~\eqref{eq:LO}.
-Several of the most prominent functionals used in Density Functional Theory make use of the value of the Lieb-Oxford constant for calibration~\cite{Perdew-91,LevPer-93,PerBurErn-96,SunPerRuz-15,SunRuzPer-15,Perdew_etal-16}.
+Several of the most prominent functionals used in Density Functional Theory make use of the value of the Lieb-Oxford constant for calibration~\cite{Perdew-91,LevPer-93,PerBurErn-96,SunPerRuz-15,SunRuzPer-15,Perdew_etal-16,PerSun-22}.